AneriShah2610/new_chat/apimethods.md

       }
     }
     ```
-9) Add Message in ChatRoom
+9) Add Message in ChatRoom:

     ```
     mutation{